leonard-psu/PIHMgis/README.md

 ### Other Software

 Triangle is required to create PIHM meshes.
-The version supplied with PIHMgis v3.0 has been removed from this version.
+The version supplied with PIHMgis v3.0 has been removed from this PIHMgis version (3.5).
 Users are required to copy/compile Shewchuk's triangle software into the Software directory.
 The Software directory is created in their PIHMgis workspace.

-/*  A Two-Dimensional Quality Mesh Generator and Delaunay Triangulator.      */ /*  (triangle.c)                                                             */
+A Two-Dimensional Quality Mesh Generator and Delaunay Triangulator. (triangle.c) Copyright 1993, 1995, 1997, 1998, 2002, 2005
-/*  								             */
-/*  Copyright 1993, 1995, 1997, 1998, 2002, 2005                             */
-/*  Jonathan Richard Shewchuk                                                */
+Jonathan Richard Shewchuk

+/////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+### How to Compile Linux PIHMgis.

+Build and install QT5.12 or higher.
+You will need to use QTCreator.
+Build and install GDAL from https://github.com/OSGeo/gdal Build and install Sundials-2.7.0 from https://computation.llnl.gov/projects/sundials/download/sundials-2.7.0.tar.gz Build and install Triangle from https://www.cs.cmu.edu/~quake/triangle.html Download PIHMgis from github.
+Open/Import PIHMgis.pro using QTCreator.
+Clean all.
+Add Library and Include Linux paths for gdal (libgdal_i.a), sundials (libsundials_nvecserial.a, libsundials_cvodes.a), to the PIHMgis.pro using QTCreator "Add Library".

+### Issues found when compile Linux PIHMgis
+QT Creator may complain about multiple definitions.
+Comment out the duplicate .cpp and .h files in PIHMgis.pro.